Why This Trip?

 1 View on Map

 Enjoy your direct flight from Anchorage or Seattle into Juneau.
 Once you get settled, your first outing should be to see Alaska's capital city from above.
-Hop on the Goldbelt Mount Roberts Tramway and skim the tops of spruce trees as you ascend to the top of 3,819-foot Mount Roberts and enjoy breathtaking views.
+Hop on the Goldbelt Tram and skim the tops of spruce trees as you ascend to the top of 3,819-foot Mount Roberts and enjoy breathtaking views.
 If you have some time left, go panning for gold (and keep what you find!) and learn about the history of gold mining here.

 Day & Overnight in Juneau

 Enjoy a full day in this gorgeous city that's surrounded by towering peaks.
 Today, you'll be getting out to see wildlife!
 You'll find some fun options for whale-watching, bear viewing, and dog sledding!
 All tours offer stunning views of the surrounding area.
 If there's availability, you can even do both bear viewing and dog sledding in the same day...and both tours begin with a spectacular flightseeing trip!

 Fly from Juneau to Glacier Bay National Park

 Daily jet service is available from Juneau to Gustavus, or take a connecting flight through Juneau if you're flying from Anchorage.
 Take the free shuttle to the Lodge.
 Once you've settled in, head to the National Park Visitor Center (located on the second floor of the lodge).
 View the exhibits, check the schedule for evening presentations and ask for recommendations from the National Park Ranger for a nice afternoon walk, like the one-mile Forest Loop Trail.
 Head back to the lodge for dinner, which you can enjoy inside or out on the deck.

 Day & Overnight in Glacier Bay National Park